subquery/documentation/docs/subquery_network/testnet/season3-challenges/season3.md

 ![Confirm Purchase Plan](/assets/img/confirm_approval_purchase_plan.png) <br />

 - You will be notified with a screen showing the details of the plan you have chosen.
-Clcik on `Purchase`. <br />
+Click on `Purchase`. <br />

 ![Purchase plan](/assets/img/purchase_a_plan_details.png) <br />